ZizouHuweidi/adhanctl/README.md

 ## Background Service

-For automatic notifications, configure `adhanctl serve` to run at startup, either manually through your DE or WM config or using systemd
+For automatic notifications, configure `adhanctl serve` to run at startup, either manually through your DE/WM config or using systemd

 ### Sway